grimmelm/nft/nftlaw.md

 NFT](https://www.washingtonpost.com/technology/2022/02/22/expunge-his-daughters-murder-internet-father-created-an-nft-grisly-video/)
 of TV video footage depicting his daughter's murder.
-Parker was apparently advised that creating an NFT would give him enough of a copyright in the footage to have it removed from sites like Facbook and YouTube.
+Parker was apparently advised that creating an NFT would give him enough of a copyright in the footage to have it removed from sites like Facebook and YouTube.
 But copyright doesn't work that way.
 The television station that filmed the footage owns the copyright.
 Parker can't change that by minting an NFT of it.